RoboManipal/Learn-ROS/README.md

 ### Task 3:
 1. Create a ROS node to control the turtlesim bot.
 (Move,Rotate,Go to goal)
-2. Write a script to draw the letter 'D' using the turtle bot.
+2. Write a script to draw a circle using the turtle bot.
-3. Write a script to draw a hexagon using the turtle bot.
+3. Write a script to draw the letter 'D' using the turtle bot.
+4. Write a script to implement a service client to draw a polygon of side requested by the client.

 ### Task 4:
 1. Learn about [rosserial](http://wiki.ros.org/rosserial).
 Go through the tutorials and implement the example code, then use it to send data from an ultrasonic sensor.